ITANAGAR, June 30: All Pipu Chayang Tajo Gawe Purrang Sawa Students’ Union (APCGSSU)

 forced to go for democratic means for fulfillment of its demand, the AYVF said in

 ITANAGAR, June 30: Arunachal Youth Volunteer Front (AYVF) has reiterated its demand

 for investigation into Dorjee Khandu chopper crash at Luguthang by CBI and finding

-out of black box of the ill-
+out of black box of the ill-fated chopper to know the cause of the mishap.

-Reminding its memorandum submitted earlier to state Govt on June 16 demanding handing over of chopper mishap case to CBI within a month, the Front questioned why the state
+over of chopper mishap case to CBI within a month, the Front questioned why the state

 Training by district health society